magepeopleteam/mage-eventpress/readme.txt

 ➡ Available Short Code for Customizing Events & For Showing Events In Any Web Page.
 ➡ Event Name & Event Description
 ➡ Manage Event Ticket Type, Quantity, Prices, Category & Organizer.
-➡ Event Extra Service with Price & Quantity Management.
+➡ Event Extra Service with Price and Quantity Management.
 ➡ Show Event Venue Using Google Maps.
 ➡ Option of Adding Event Start Date, End Date, and Multi Date & Time.
 ➡ One Click Event Rest Option.
 ➡ View Registered Attendee from WooCommerce Order Details.
 ➡ Multiple Event Templates (You can select a different template for each event) ➡ Works with Any Standards Compliant WordPress Theme.
-➡ WooCommerce Support, You can Sell products and Event Separately.
+➡ WooCommerce Support, You can Sell products and events separately.
 There is no mixing with Event with the WooCommerce Products.
 ➡ [View Live PRO Version Demo For Business Event](https://event.mage-people.com/)